Here are some of the key things you might want to know about my style of therapy before you decide whether to book an

 With 10 years’ experience of mental health work within the NHS, private, and research sector, I have gained extensive knowledge and skills supporting adults, children and adolescents with a range of issues including OCD, panic attacks/anxiety, depression, trauma, stress, self-harm, chronic pain, and chronic fatigue.
 I also work with behavioural difficulties in children and young people, including providing parenting support using Webster-Stratton.
-Prior to this, I worked in mental health research.

 The HCPC regulate health and care professionals in the UK and were set up to protect the public from unregulated practitioners.
 They only register professionals who meet their standards for training, professional skills and behaviour.